LaserWeb/LaserWeb4/README.md

 # LaserWeb4

-If you'd like Push access to the repo, please just ask @openhardwarecoza (:

 Development is currently in the dev-es6 branch.
-Documentation is at [CNCpro.co]9http://cncpro.co)
+Documentation is at [laserweb.yurl.ch]https://laserweb.yurl.ch)

-Please remember that this is a totally non profit open source project, all contributors and testers are volunteers who share a love of all things making. lasers included.
-That being said, if history has anything to say about it, this project should advance to a usable state very quickly.
-Check the LaserWeb/CNCWeb Google+ community (https://plus.google.com/u/0/communities/115879488566665599508) for updates on the progress of this iteration of Laserweb.
+Please remember that this is a totally non profit open source project, all contributors and testers are volunteers who share a love of all things making.
+Lasers included.
+If you have questions or like to discuss about LaserWeb, please head over to the LaserWeb / CNCWeb community at https://forum.makerforums.info/c/laserweb-cncweb.

-Other than that, this is early, so check the Issues tab for "details"

-Head over https://github.com/openhardwarecoza/LaserWeb3/ instead if you'd like to use LaserWeb - We'll let you know when LW4 is ready for Prime Time

 # LaserWeb/CNCWeb